H2O Global News | Blog

 The most effective way to avoid water logging is to improve drainage.
 This can be done in a few ways:

-3. Create raised garden beds.
-Raised beds drain better since the soil is not compacted.
+• Create raised garden beds.
+Since the soil is not compacted, raised beds drain better.
 You can start with just 6-8 inches of height for most plants.

-4. Space plants appropriately.
+• Space plants appropriately.
 Overcrowding plants prevents efficient drainage and air circulation.
-Thin seedlings and space plants according to the recommendations on the seed packet or plant tag.
+Thin seedlings and space plants according to the seed packet or plant tag recommendations.

 Reduce watering frequency

-Only water when the top few inches of soil are dry.
-As a general rule, most gardens only need about 1 inch of water per week.
-You can use a rain gage to measure how much rain and irrigation your garden receives.
+Water only when the top few inches of soil are dry.
+Generally, most gardens only need about 1 inch of water per week.
+You can use a rain gauge to measure how much rain and irrigation your garden receives.
 For container plants, allow the top inch or so of potting mix to dry out between waterings.

 Improve surface runoff

-For areas where water tends to pool, you can create gentle slopes or berms to encourage runoff into drains, ditches or rain barrels.
-Installing paving stones, gravel or permeable pavement in walkways can also help reduce standing water.
+For areas where water pools, you can create gentle slopes or berms to encourage runoff into drains, ditches, or rain barrels.
+Installing paving stones, gravel, or permeable pavement in walkways can also help reduce standing water.

-By following these useful tips, you’ll be well on your way to preventing water logging and enjoying a thriving, productive garden.
-With good drainage and moisture control, your plants will be healthy, happy and able to reach their full potential.
+By following these helpful tips, you’ll be well on your way to preventing waterlogging and enjoying a thriving, productive garden.
+With good drainage and moisture control, your plants will be healthy, happy, and able to reach their full potential.

 How to Fix an Existing Water Logging Problem